xpqz/dyalog-docs/programming-reference-guide/docs/object-oriented-programming/class-members/properties/simple-shared-properties.md

 <h1> Simple Shared Properties</h1>

-The [ComponentFile Class](component-file-class-example.md)  specifies a Simple Shared Property named `Files` which returns the names of all the Component Files in the current directory.
+The [ComponentFile Class](component-file-class-example.md){: .noprint }  specifies a Simple Shared Property named `Files` which returns the names of all the Component Files in the current directory.

 The previous examples have illustrated the use of Instance Properties.
 It is also possible to define *Shared* properties.